 Thematic twinning: Meadow bird management

 LIFE Nardus and Limosa project partners will carry out large-scale mining to restore sparse grasslands.
-In view of the international importance of the areas for breeding black-tailed godwits, curlews and lapwings, the current population should not be negatively affected by mining necessary to restore habitats.
+Given the international importance of the areas for breeding black-tailed godwits, curlews and lapwings, the current population should not be negatively affected by the mining necessary to restore habitats.
 For the implementation of the project, it is essential to exchange experiences with partners who have a lot of experience with meadow bird management.
 Via Eurosite, the knowledge and experiences of the project can be widely spread across site managers.
 To give concrete form to the Twinning, there will be an average of one Twinning meeting per year.
 During this meeting, bottlenecks will be presented, the interim results of a study will be discussed, and knowledge and experiences will be shared.
 In addition to the ecological aspects of the project, attention will also be paid to the socio-economic impact of the project.
 This Twinning will contribute to the conservation of the meadow bird population in the recovery management of the heather sparse grasslands.

 As part of the project, Eurosite organises an online twinning: knowledge exchange on the management of Nardus grasslands (29 November 13:00 – 15:30 hrs CET).
 You’re welcome to join!